ggonnella/textformats/manuals/TF-Spec_language.md

 of the element value, and not a list, as it would be if the name is not in `single`.

-For `named_values` datatypes, the name and the value are splitted by a non-empty string.
+For `labeled_list` datatypes, the name and the value are splitted by a non-empty string.
 The default value is `:`, a different value can be given in the definition mapping under the key `internal_separator`.
 The internal separator must be different from the elements separator given under `splitted_by` and the